Azeezah/amazons/README.md

 Amazons is a turnbased game, where the winner is the last player to move.
 So you want to restrict your opponent's space until they cannot move.

-Each player controls 4 amazons that move only in straight lines.
+Each player controls 4 amazons that move only in straight lines (horizontally, vertically and diagonally).

 Whenever an amazon moves, she throws an arrow in a straight line.